vfeliu04/PlaywrightAutomatizationProject/README.md

 ### How It Works

 The system uses a Node.js script with the Playwright library to automate browser interactions.
 The process is managed and scheduled by a GitHub Actions workflow.
+It is capable of booking multiple time slots in a single run and handles sensitive data securely.

 ### Core Components

 *   **`scripts/book.js`**: This is the main Playwright script that performs the booking.
-It launches a browser, navigates to the booking website, logs in, and iterates through available slots to find and reserve the ones specified in `slots.json`.
-It includes error handling and a safety mechanism to cancel pending reservations if an error occurs.
+It launches a browser, navigates to the booking website, logs in, and iterates through available slots to find and reserve all the ones specified in `slots.json`.
+It includes error handling, a safety mechanism to cancel pending reservations, and logic to handle locked slots.

 *   **`slots.json`**: A simple JSON file that acts as the configuration for the booking script.
 It defines the target `day` of the week and an array of `times` to book.